jaethewiederholen/OSPteam10/README.md

 ## Project Objectives

-A review forum which has tje features below:
+A review forum which has the features below:

 Features
 - Member registration